 The screening is Pay What You Can, which means you’re free to pay as much or as little as you can afford.
 By paying for a ticket, you will enable us to keep offering Pay What You Can screenings to families struggling with the cost of living.
 Thank you

-Cine Brazil and London Film Week present a preview screening of Pictures of Ghost.
+Cine Brazil and London Film Week present a preview screening of Pictures of Ghosts.

 Pictures of Ghosts is a journey through time, the architecture of Recife, and the history of cinema.
 Both a witness and participant, Kleber Mendonça Filho (Bacurau, Aquarius) films his way through the alleyways of his home city.
 He observes the changes to its city life, accelerated by economic difficulties, and celebrates the otherworldly ability of cinema to give us a glimpse into eternity.